 Conclusion

-In summary: not all Xiaomi phones have eSIM, so the first step is always to check on your own device (Settings > SIM cards & mobile networks, or by dialing *#06# to see the EID).
-If your model is compatible, installing it is as simple as scanning a QR code and activating data upon arrival; and if it's not, you have alternatives like another device with a hotspot or a physical SIM.
-With PuraSim's eSIM, you travel connected in 218 destinations, from $0.85, with QR in 1 minute, hotspot included, no roaming, and 24/7 Spanish support.
+In summary: not all Xiaomi phones have eSIM, so the first step is always to check it on your own device (Settings > SIM cards & mobile networks, or by dialing *#06# to see the EID).
+If your model is compatible, installing it is as simple as scanning a QR code and activating data upon arrival at your destination; and if it's not, you have alternatives like another device with a hotspot or a physical SIM.
+With PuraSim's eSIM, you travel connected in 218 destinations, starting from $0.85, with QR installation in 1 minute, hotspot included, no roaming, and 24/7 Spanish support.
 Choose your eSIM and start traveling connected.
 For specific questions about your model, also consult Xiaomi's official support.